mozilla/messaging-system-personalization-experiment-1-addon/README.md

 ## Data Collected / Telemetry Pings

-The add-on modifies certain preferences whose values will be included as metadata in the ordinary Messaging System telemetry.

-No pings are sent directly by this add-on.
+See [TELEMETRY.md](./docs/TELEMETRY.md) for more details on what pings are sent by this add-on.

 ## Improving this add-on